open-telemetry/oteps/text/0148-sampling-probability.md

 ### Example: Statsd metrics

+A Statsd counter event appears as a line of text.

+For example, a metric
-A Statsd counter event appears as a line of text, for example a metric named `name` is incremented by `increment` using a counter event (`c`) with the given `sample_rate`.
+named `name` is incremented by `increment` using a counter event (`c`) with the given `sample_rate`.